vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### If I have a cluster where some hosts have TPMs and some don’t, will the TPM-enabled hosts use the TPM by default?

-Yes, if a host has a TPM installed and configured it will be used to store ESXi secrets such as the Native Key Provider KDK.
+Yes, if a host has a TPM installed and configured it will be used to store ESX secrets such as the Native Key Provider KDK.

 ### Are there situations where Native Key Provider might not be suitable for use?

 Threats and risks are something that organizations must assess for themselves when designing systems and organizational processes.
 However, one area of consideration is often around physical security of hosts.
-Since Native Key Provider stores decryption keys locally on ESXi hosts, an attacker that steals a host may still be able to unlock encrypted VMs and vSAN datastores.
+Since Native Key Provider stores decryption keys locally on ESX hosts, an attacker that steals a host may still be able to unlock encrypted VMs and vSAN datastores.
 If physical security is a concern then Standard Key Providers configured to access a remote KMS may be a better solution, depending on your threat models, risks, and such.

 ### What vSphere license do I need for Native Key Provider?